wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 The WHIP client MAY perform trickle ICE or ICE restarts by sending an HTTP PATCH request as per {{!RTC5789}} to the WHIP session URL, with a body containing a SDP fragment with media type "application/trickle-ice-sdpfrag" as specified in {{!RFC8840}}.
 When used for trickle ICE, the body of this PATCH message will contain the new ICE candidate; when used for ICE restarts, it will contain a new ICE ufrag/pwd pair as defined in {{!RFC8838}} Section 5.4.

 If the HTTP POST to the WHIP session has a content type different than "application/trickle-ice-sdpfrag", the WHIP session MUST reject the HTTP POST request with a "415 Unsupported Media Type" error response.
-If the SDP framgent is malformed, the WHIP session MUST reject the HTTP POST with a "400 Bad Request" error response.
+If the SDP fragment is malformed, the WHIP session MUST reject the HTTP POST with a "400 Bad Request" error response.

 If the WHIP session supports either Trickle ICE or ICE restarts, but not both, it MUST return a "422 Unprocessable Content" response for the HTTP PATCH requests that are not supported as per {{!RFC9110}} Section 15.5.21.
-If neither feature is supported, the WHIP the MUST return a "501 Not Implemented" response for such HTTP PATCH requests, as described in {{!RFC9110}} Section 15.6.2.
+If neither feature is supported, the WHIP session MUST return a "501 Not Implemented" response for such HTTP PATCH requests, as described in {{!RFC9110}} Section 15.6.2.

 The WHIP client MAY send overlapping HTTP PATCH requests to one WHIP session.
 Consequently, as those HTTP PATCH requests may be received out-of-order by the WHIP session, if WHIP session supports ICE restarts, it MUST generate a unique strong entity-tag identifying the ICE session as per {{!RFC9110}} Section 8.8.3, being OPTIONAL otherwise.
 The initial value of the entity-tag identifying the initial ICE session MUST be returned in an ETag header field in the "201 Created" response to the initial POST request to the WHIP endpoint.